Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking: Problem Formulation

 \subsection{Attack Model}

-As described above, for the conventional cloud-based MPC, the local plant needs to provide the cloud with the system state, dynamic model, objective function, and constraints, which may contain confidential information that needs to be protected from an external eavesdropper or the untrusted cloud.
-In this paper, we consider the following two attack models: \begin{itemize} \item \emph{Eavesdropping attacks} are attacks in which an external eavesdropper wiretaps communication channels to intercept exchanged messages in an attempt to learn the information about sending parties. \item \emph{Honest-but-curious attacks} are attacks in which the untrusted cloud follows all protocol steps correctly but is curious and collects all received intermediate data in an attempt to learn the information about the local plant. \end{itemize}
+As described above, for the conventional cloud-based MPC, the plant needs to provide the cloud with the system state, dynamic model, objective function, and constraints, which may contain confidential information that needs to be protected from an external eavesdropper or the untrusted cloud.
+In this paper, we consider the following two attack models: \begin{itemize} \item \emph{Eavesdropping attacks} are attacks in which an external eavesdropper wiretaps communication channels to intercept exchanged messages in an attempt to learn the information about sending parties. \item \emph{Honest-but-curious attacks} are attacks in which the untrusted cloud follows all protocol steps correctly but is curious and collects all received intermediate data in an attempt to learn the information about the plant. \end{itemize}

-In particular, we consider the case that the privacy-sensitive information are contained in the system state $x(k)$ and input $u(k)$.
+In particular, we consider the case that the privacy-sensitive information is contained in the system state $x(k)$ and input $u(k)$.
+When cloud-based MPC is adopted in some specific areas, such as intelligent vehicle and smart grid, the disclosure of the system state and input information may induce safety risk \citep{PetitTITS2015,Mcdaniel2009}.
+For example, for cooperative control of multiple connected vehicles, the system state and input usually include vehicles' location and velocity messages, which should be well protected to prevent adversaries from using such information to secretly track a vehicle \citep{Privacy_V2V,tracking} and from engaging in further malicious activities \citep{vehicle_privacy1,vehicle_privacy}.
+In its Readiness Report, the National Highway Traffic Safety Administration acknowledges various privacy issues that must be addressed when implementing vehicle communications, including preventing location tracking \citep{NHTSA_report}.
 It is clear that the attacker can successfully eavesdrop the messages $x(k)$ and $u(k)$ when the conventional cloud-based MPC architecture introduced in Section \ref{subsec_cloud MPC} is adopted.
-The objective of this paper is to develop a masking mechanism to modify the exchanged information between the local plant and the cloud such that an equivalent MPC problem is solved without affecting system performance while preventing the attacker from wiretapping the system state $x(k)$ and input $u(k)$.
+The objective of this paper is to develop a masking mechanism to redesign the exchanged information between the plant and the cloud such that an equivalent MPC problem is solved without affecting system performance while preventing the external eavesdropper or untrusted cloud from inferring the system state and input.